 How to Sew a Ripped Seam

-Learn how to sew ripped clothes with this tutorial.
+Learn how to sew rips in shirts, shorts, jeans, and more with this tutorial.

 Rips and tears happen to everyone’s clothing, and the difficulty of repairing them depends on the location of the hole in the garment.
 Sometimes this happens where two cut ends of fabric are sewn together, known as a seam.